tysoncadenhead/tysoncadenhead.com/_harp/blog/starting_the_sails_project.md

 ![](/images/blog/sails1.png)

 That is basically all there is to creating a new Sails project.
 If you want to follow along, I'm making a git repository to show the application we're building.
-We should currently be [at this point](https://github.com/tysoncadenhead/sails-knockout-example-app/tree/c2c45a974e30f257276e253b86a857eab3381f32) in the process of building this out.
+We should currently be [at this point](https://github.com/tysoncadenhead/sails-angular-example-app/tree/cd5eed11dd5682656c791856886785e70b60e5bd) in the process of building this out.

-In our next post, I'll show you how to add dependencies to the project.
+In our next post, I'll show you how to add server-side views to the project.
 Stay tuned.